Brian K. Zahra

+Education

-Zahra attended Divine Child High School and Wayne State University where he was a member of the Pi Kappa Alpha fraternity (PIKE) and worked his way through college by opening a health and beauty-aid store in downtown Detroit, which he expanded into a full grocery store.
+Zahra attended Divine Child High School and Wayne State University where he was a member of the Pi Kappa Alpha fraternity (PIKE) and worked his way through college with the help of his family who helped him open a health and beauty-aid store in Detroit, which he expanded into a full grocery store.
 He subsequently graduated from the University of Detroit Mercy School of Law with honors in 1987.
 While in law school he was a member of the Law Review and served as Articles Editor of the State Bar of Michigan’s Corporation and Finance Business Law Journal.